muskatel/Parva_Sublime/README.md

 - read / write

 #### Installation:
+Install using Package Control!

-Download the Parva folder and place it in your "%AppData% \Roaming\Sublime Text 3\Packages\User" folder.
+Alternatively, download the Parva folder and place it in your "%AppData% \Roaming\Sublime Text 3\Packages\User" folder.

 #### Notes
 Built using [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev)